shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 Sep 29 18:18:14.123  INFO 🙌 Starting consensus session on top of parent 0xc61a8f6ea035c0fd2e8acef986a60ec92abbaaa1f30c4781603d4ec83591b216
 ```

-Access frontend of running locally node via: `https://polkadot.js.org/apps/#/extrinsics?rpc=ws://127.0.0.1:9944`
+Access the front-end of the local node via: <https://polkadot.js.org/apps/#/extrinsics?rpc=ws://127.0.0.1:9944>

 ![](./assets/before-upgrade.png)

-We can see that `kitties` pallet has only `create()` function, it is our current state transition function - runtime.
-What we are going now is to show how adaptable Substrate based blockchains are, we add new feature (breed function).
+We can see that the kitties pallet has only a create() function, it is our current state transition function in the runtime.
+To demonstrate how adaptable Substrate based blockchains are, we can add a new feature - the breed() function.

-## Ad 3: Add a new feature to runtime
+# Adding a feature to the runtime

-Before upgrade `spec_version` was equal to `1`, now while making upgrade we have incremented the field into `2` like below:
+Before making an upgrade, spec_version would be 1.
+Now that we are making an upgrade, we have incremented the field, so it will now be 2 as shown below:

 ```rust
 pub const VERSION: RuntimeVersion = RuntimeVersion {